It Came from Outer Space: Reviews

 Since its original release, the critical response to It Came from Outer Space has evolved, becoming mostly positive.
 Critic and genre historian Bill Warren has written that "Arnold's vigorous direction and Bradbury's intriguing ideas meld to produce a genuine classic in its limited field".
 Jonathan Rosenbaum described the film as "[A] scary black-and-white SF effort from 1953".
-Phil Hardy's The Aurum Film Encyclopedia: Science Fiction observed "Dark desert roads and sudden moments of fear underline Arnold's ability as a director of Science Fiction films, and Essex's/Bradbury's lines match his images superbly".
-Of the reviews included on Rotten Tomatoes regarding It Came from Outer Space, 79% of critics liked the film.
+Phil Hardy's The Aurum Film Encyclopedia, Volume 2: Science Fiction observed "Dark desert roads and sudden moments of fear underline Arnold's ability as a director of Science Fiction films, and Essex's/Bradbury's lines match his images superbly".
+Of the 31 reviews included on Rotten Tomatoes regarding It Came from Outer Space, 81% of critics liked the film.
 One of the negative reviews, from FilmCritic.com, states that the film "moves terribly slowly (despite an 80 minute running time) because the plot is overly simplistic with absolutely no surprises".